What is a camping hammock?

 When it comes time to set up your hammock you’re going to want to make sure that the straps are fully adjustable.
 There’s nothing worse than getting ready to set up your straps only to find that you can’t get a good distance from the ground because your hammock straps don’t have enough points to hook in your carabiners.

-PYS Outdoor makes a really affordable option with 20 connections points.
+PYS Outdoor makes an affordable option with 20 connections points.
 The only difference is carabiners are not included with this set.
-You could spend a couple more bills for the top-rated ENO brand, but if the weight ratings are similar, you’re going to get a really similar product.
+You could spend a couple more bills for the top-rated ENO brand, but if the weight ratings are similar, you’re going to get a similar product.
 Don’t sweat the straps just yet.

 Single or Double?